dustinpfister/blog_posts/_posts/threejs-wireframe.md

 <!-- more -->

+## 1 - Wireframe mode of a material in three.js and what to know first

+This is a post on wire frames in three.js which is a javaScript library for working with 3d modeling.

-## 1 - Basic wire frame example as well as canvas texture powered custom wire frame
+## 2 - Basic wire frame example as well as canvas texture powered custom wire frame

 In this section I will be going over some helper methods that create cubes that make use of materials that are in wireframe mode, or create a wireframe like effect using textures and various material properties.

 In this post I was using version r111 of threejs, so if the code breaks it might be because you are using and older or newer version number than that.
 I also trust that you have at least some background with threejs, javaScript, and client side web programing in general.
 If not this is not a good starting point for the very basics.

-### 1.1 - A create basic write cube helper
+### 2.1 - A create basic write cube helper

 Here I have a basic create wire cube helper method.
 This helper returns a new mesh that uses a simple box geometry and a basic material that is in wire frame mode.
 To set a basic material in write frame mode I just need to set the wire frame property to true when  passing an options object to the Mesh Basic Material constructor.